shuhrat10/STAlertView/README.md

 **STAlertView** is the new **wonderful** alert kind of View.
 It was also designed to cover user’s needs during customization.
 Created with **delightful combination**, **STAlertView** improves your user experience.

 ## Installation
-There are two ways to add the **JTAlertView** library to your project.
+There are two ways to add the **STAlertView** library to your project.
 Add it as a regular library or install it through CocoaPods.

 `pod 'STAlertView'`